One Family – Honouring Our Legacy

-While St Hilda’s Primary continues to provide a rigorous academic curriculum to stretch the ability of every Hildan, we are cognizant of the need to engage our pupils through a student-centric, values-based education to prepare them for the demands of a highly complex and globalised world.
+While St Hilda’s Primary School continues to provide a rigorous academic curriculum to challenge every Hildan to excel, we are cognizant of the need to prepare them for the demands of a highly complex and globalised world.
 Our pupils need to be equipped with skills, dispositions and competencies for the 21st century.
-They also need to be grounded in sound values to help them navigate the unchartered waters of a volatile, uncertain, complex and ambiguous society.
+They also need to be grounded in sound values and be willing to learn continuously to manoeuvre the changing terrains of the future lanscape.
+They need to learn for life.

 As part of our strategy to achieve this, we have adopted an integrated approach in designing and positioning our two niche programmes, the Hildan Ambassadors’ Education and Imprints Alive.
 The Hildan Ambassador’s Education, an Applied Learning Programme aims to develop confident communicators through an enriched global education, inculcating critical and inventive thinking and communication skills and applying them in various social and cultural contexts.
-Imprints Alive, a Learning for Life Programme, on the other hand, aims to nurture creative and cultured Hildans who edify lives, by integrating Character and Citizenship into the Aesthetics programme.
+Imprints Alive, a Learning for Life Programme, on the other hand, aims to nurture creative and cultured Hildans who edify lives, by integrating Character and Citizenship Education into the Aesthetics Programme.

-A firm believer that “it takes a whole village to raise a child”, St Hilda’s Primary forges strong partnerships with parents, alumni, the school management committee, the church as well as external organisations and overseas partner schools.
+A firm believer that “it takes a whole village to raise a child”, St Hilda’s Primary forges strong partnerships with parents, alumni, the school management committee, our chaplaincy as well as external organisations and overseas partner schools.
 The many hands approach enables us to enhance the quality of education in the school and enrich the life of every child that passes through the gates of St Hilda’s Primary School.

-Mrs Daphne Yeoh Principal
+Mrs Daphne Yeoh